Languages of Bangladesh

-The national language and official language of Bangladesh is Bangla according to the third article of the Constitution of Bangladesh.
-The second most spoken language in Bangladesh is claimed to be Burmese which is spoken by the Marma tribe in Chittagong Hill districts as the districts border Myanmar; it is also spoken by the Rohingya people.
-Almost 99% of Bangladeshis speak Bengali as their first language.
+The national language and official language of Bangladesh is Bengali (also known as “Bangla”) according to the third article of the Constitution of Bangladesh.
+Almost 99% of Bangladeshis speak Bengali (including dialects) as their first language.
 Bengali Language Implementation Act, 1987 made it mandatory to use Bengali in all government affairs except in the cases of foreign relations.

-According to a 2022 census, Bengali is predominantly spoken by 99% of the country's population and it also serves as the national language of the nation.
+According to the 2022 census, Bengali is predominantly spoken by 99% of the country's population and it also serves as the national language of the nation.
 The indigenous people of northern and southeastern Bangladesh speak a variety of native languages.
+According to the Ethnologue, there are 36 indigenous living languages, which include 17 Tibeto-Burman, 10 Indo-Aryan, 7 Austroasiatic and 2 Dravidian languages in Bangladesh.
 Bangladesh has 44 indigenous languages according to Professor Shameem Reza.

 Indo-Aryan languages

 The lowlands of Bangladesh form the larger, central, and eastern half of the ethno-linguistic region of Bengal and the Bengali language is spoken by the majority of the country's inhabitants i.e. the Bengalis.
 There are also some Eastern Indic language varieties, which are variously classified either as dialects of Bengali or separate but closely related languages.
 They can be thought of as forming a dialect continuum.